-Start your day the best way – by meeting the Southern White Rhino crash!
+Start your day the right way – by patting a Southern White Rhino!

 During the tour, you’ll learn all about the rhinos at Monarto Safari Park and the plight of cousins in the wild.
 You’ll also get a rare look behind the scenes, so make sure to have your cameras and phones at the ready!